 All property, plant and equipment is stated at historical cost less accumulated depreciation.
-Historical cost includes expenditure that is directly attributable to the acquisition of the asset.
+Historical cost includes expenditure that is directly attributable to the acquisition of the asset and accumulated impairment losses if any.

 Depreciation is calculated using the straight-line method to write down the cost of assets to their residual values over their estimated useful lives, as follows: